-HEATABLE specializes in gas boilers, but they can also provide LPG boilers too.
-If you need a quote for a LPG boiler, just contact HEATABLE directly and their helpful team will be able to assist.
+Heatable specializes in gas boilers, but they can provide LPG boilers, too.
+If you need a quote for a LPG boiler, just contact Heatable directly and their helpful team will be able to assist.

 There is nothing worse than getting home on a cold winters night and finding half your home is colder than the other half.
 But if your radiators are not heating up evenly, this is what happens.

 Fortunately, there is a simple solution to this issue.
 In this article, we have explained everything you need to know about balancing radiators and also provided a step-by-step guide on how to go about doing this simple DIY task yourself.

 In the unlikely event that balancing radiators doesn’t deliver results, we have made some suggestions about what else you can do.